kserve/community/docs/general-technical-review-cncf-incubating.md

       * KServe uses containers as the fundamental unit of deployment.
 Each model is served through an individual containerized inference service, allowing users to package models along with their dependencies in a consistent, portable way.
 Whether it’s a custom PyTorch model or a pre-trained Hugging Face transformer or any other framework, KServe runs it in an isolated container, making deployments repeatable and manageable.
       * KServe is designed to run natively on Kubernetes and uses it for orchestration.
 It dynamically manages the lifecycle of model-serving pods, including provisioning, scaling, upgrading, and termination.
 It leverages Kubernetes resources like Deployments, Services, and Custom Resource Definitions (CRDs) to integrate deeply into the orchestration layer.
       * KServe adopts a microservices architecture by separating concerns such as prediction, explanation, pre-processing, and post-processing into distinct containerized components.
 Each function can be independently implemented and plugged into the KServe inference graph, promoting modularity and reusability across different models and workflows.
       * KServe uses Knative for autoscaling In Serverless, including scale-to-zero, where inactive services scale down completely to save resources.
-In raw deployment modescaling is performed using kubernetes HPA or KEDA.
+In raw deployment model scaling is performed using Kubernetes HPA or KEDA.
 It supports horizontal scaling based on traffic and custom metrics, and GPU autoscaling is also available for high-performance use cases.
 This elasticity ensures efficient resource use and responsiveness to demand.
       * KServe services interact via HTTP/gRPC APIs and follow standard inference protocols.
 This decouples model serving from model training or storage concerns.
 Users can mix and match model types, runtimes, or even infrastructure (e.g., GPU vs CPU) without tightly coupling components, supporting flexible and scalable deployments.
     * How do you recommend users alter security defaults in order to "loosen" the security of the project?
 Please link to any documentation the project has written concerning these use cases.
       * KServe uses Istio’s mTLS by default to secure service-to-service communication.
 This is documented in [KServe website](https://kserve.github.io/website/master/admin/serverless/servicemesh/#turn-on-strict-mtls-and-authorization-policy).
 To loosen this security setting, switch Istio PeerAuthentication to PERMISSIVE mode.
 This allows both encrypted (mTLS) and unencrypted (plaintext) traffic.
 For example,